Exaby/NodeJS/README.md

     WIP
         - spLib, and all variations
-        - ffmpeg thumbnail api (no working system yet)
+        - ffmpeg thumbnail api (working but still needs more testing)